-Encourage pedestrian and non-motorized connections between parks and other destinations.
+Encourage pedestrian and non-motorized connections between parks and other destinations by building out a complete trail system.

 Promote areas for small, startup businesses where they can grow organically within the township.

 Accommodate compatible flex office/industrial space at strategic locations to provide jobs and increase the tax base of the township.